 - From April 2022– VAT-registered businesses with taxable turnover below the VAT registration threshold

-- 2025 earliest– MTD for partnerships (not confirmed yet)
+- later than 2025– MTD for partnerships (not confirmed yet)

 - 2026 earliest– MTD will apply to limited companies for corporation tax; still to be confirmed.